 Not only stopping with woodcut paintings, the exhibition "Echoes - from the Nguyen Dynasty's nine urns to contemporary creations" also has the participation of Bat Trang ceramic artisans Nguyen Tien Dat, Phung Tien Thanh and fashion designer Nguyen Thi Ngoc Lan.

-This is also the first time, on ceramic materials - household items and worship items, with blue and fire-changing glaze colors, the images from the Nguyen Dynasty's Nine Urns are once again honored.
+This is also the first time, on ceramic materials - household items and worship items, with blue glaze and fire glaze colors, the images from the Nguyen Dynasty's Nine Urns are once again honored.

-At the same time, for the first time on traditional hand-embroidered products, the patterns on the Nine Tripod Cauldrons have created a new nuance.
-Everything will be like a symphony, giving the public a different perspective on the heritage.
+At the same time, for the first time on traditional hand-embroidered products, the patterns and motifs on the Nine Tripod Cauldrons have created a new nuance.
+All will be like a symphony, giving the public a different perspective on heritage.

 Instead of considering the Nine Tripod Cauldrons as a cultural heritage associated with a bygone era, through the art of wood carving, ceramic art and embroidery art, the project implementers want to "market" the Nine Tripod Cauldrons in new forms, to promote a special heritage of Vietnamese cultural history".

-Exhibition space "Echoes - from the Nguyen Dynasty's nine urns to contemporary creation".
+Exhibition space "Echoes - from the Nguyen Dynasty's nine urns to contemporary creations".

-The Nine Tripod Cauldrons are one of the special cultural heritages of the Nguyen Dynasty, and in 2012 the Prime Minister signed a decision to classify them as a National Treasure.
-These are nine bronze cauldrons cast by King Minh Mang in 1835 to symbolize the everlasting strength of the dynasty and the prosperity of the Dai Nam nation.
+The Nine Tripod Cauldrons is one of the special cultural heritages of the Nguyen Dynasty, and in 2012 was ranked as a National Treasure by the Prime Minister.
+These are nine bronze cauldrons cast by King Minh Mang in 1835 to symbolize the dynasty's everlasting strength and the prosperity of the Dai Nam nation.

-The Nine Tripod Cauldrons are considered a symbol of the power of the Nguyen Dynasty and the pinnacle of Dai Nam culture.
-After being completed in January of the year Dinh Dau (1837), these nine cauldrons have been placed at The Mieu Temple since then.
+The Nine Tripods are considered a symbol of the power of the Nguyen Dynasty and the pinnacle of Dai Nam culture.
+After being cast in January of the year Dinh Dau (1837), these nine tripods have been placed at The Mieu Temple since then.

-The exhibition "Echoes - from the Nguyen Dynasty's Nine Urns to Contemporary Creation" takes place from December 8 to December 20, 2024 at the Temple of Literature - Quoc Tu Giam, Hanoi.
+The exhibition "Echoes - from the Nguyen Dynasty's nine urns to contemporary creations" takes place from December 8 to December 20, 2024 at the Temple of Literature - Quoc Tu Giam, Hanoi.

 The group of authors participating in the project includes: artist, Associate Professor, Dr. Trang Thanh Hien, artists Tran My Anh, Vu Phuong Anh, Nguyen Thu Nga, Tran Quoc Duc, Nguyen Xuan Huy, Tran Nhat Nhi.